-For those who are impatient or want a cheaper alternative, there are many options out there, but few are as popular and capable as the Anet A8.
-Priced at around $220, this DIY Prusa clone has a bustling online community growing behind it.
-The low price, hackability, and compatibility with a plethora of materials has budget makers swooning over this printer.
+Currently, the benchmark for 3D printer kits is the Prusa i3 MK3.
+For those who want a cheaper alternative, there are many options out there, but none is as popular as the Anet A8.
+Priced under $200, this 3D printer kit has a bustling online community growing behind it.
+The low price, hackability, and compatibility with a plethora of materials has budget makers swooning over this 3D printer.

-Are you interested in building your own 3D printer kit without having to break the bank?
+Are you interested in building your own 3D printer without having to break the bank?
 Then definitely stick around and scroll through our in-depth Anet A8 review.

 Offering a step-by-step learning experience for a 3D printer kit, the Anet A8 features a black laser-cut acrylic frame and 220 x 220 x 240mm printing volume.
 It’s compatible with a number of materials, including ABS, PLA, Woodfill, Nylon PVA, PP, and others.